Cub Scouts (8-10.5)

 From an experimental camp for 20 boys on Brownsea Island in 1907, it has spread to 216 countries and territories, with an estimated 28 million members.

-Cubs is the second section of the Scouting movement, originally started in 1916 for younger brothers who wanted a ‘look-in’.
+Cubs is the third section of the Scouting movement, originally started in 1916 for younger brothers who wanted a ‘look-in’.
 In nearly a century, the section has constantly evolved and adapted its programme and methods to meet the changing needs of each generation of young people, and is open to all young people aged 8 – 10½ years.